madman-96/Getting-Cleaning-Data-JHU-Week-4-/README.md

 README.md : The general information about the repository.

-codeBook.md: The file that describes the variables, the data, and any transformations or work that I performed to clean up the data.
+Code Book.md: The file that describes the variables, the data, and any transformations or work that I performed to clean up the data.

 run_analysis.R: performs the data preparation and the 5 step to create a tidy data that can be used for later analysis.
 This script runs the following: